grant-olson/grant-olson.github.io/_drafts/magloop.md

 ### Temporary

-This is indended to be used onsite temporarily.
-It's not intended to be mounted permanantly.
+This is intended to be used onsite temporarily.
+It's not intended to be mounted permanently.
 As such I tried to make it a little weather resistant in case there's some light rain, but made no attempt to make it fully water or wind proof.